 8 Effective Tips for Those Who Want to Stop Drinking Soda

 We already told you that average Americans consume around 17 spoons of sugar a day.
-For more graphic effect try pouring actual 17 spoons of sugar in a bowl and see the difference.
+For a more graphic effect try pouring an actual 17 spoons of sugar in a bowl and see the difference.
 Your next reaction will be pure wonder: how on earth do I eat that much sugar?

 Source #1 of sugar is sneaky hidden sugars in products like low-fat yogurt, cereals, muesli bars, sauces, preservatives, spreads, etc. which are commonly perceived as “healthy foods”.